While bath bombs might provide a relaxing experience, everything has an environmental impact.

 Since all drains lead to the ocean, the compounds in bath bombs can easily enter waterways.

-Regular glitter is made from plastic (polyethylene terephthalate) and aluminum, so mining for these materials in the first place causes pollution.
+Regular glitter is made from plastic (polyethylene terephthalate) and aluminum, so making these materials in the first place causes pollution (more on that here).

 Biodegradable glitter is usually made from polylactic acid (PLA), which comes from plant-based sources, like cornstarch.

-PLA is usually broken down via industrial composting, but you would not be able to send the glitter from a bath bomb to these facilities as it washes down the drain.
+Although PLA is technically biodegradable via industrial composting, you would not be able to send the glitter from a bath bomb to these facilities as it washes down the drain.

 Research found that PLA mixed with modified polyvinyl alcohol (PVA) broke down more in seawater than regular PLA – but most biodegradable glitter is pure PLA.

-Glitter from bath bombs can easily enter waterways, where animals like seagulls, plankton, and fish consume it.
+Glitter from bath bombs can easily enter waterways, where animals like seagulls, plankton, and fish consume it (more on that here).

 Glitter can have sharp edges and create tears in their digestive systems.